zhinjs/segment-matcher/CONTRIBUTING.md

-# 🤝 Contributing to OneBot Commander
+# 🤝 Contributing to Segment Matcher

-Thank you for your interest in contributing to OneBot Commander!
+Thank you for your interest in contributing to Segment Matcher!
 This document provides guidelines for contributing to the project.

 ## 📋 Table of Contents